Jackrich78/evi_RAG_test/docs/features/FEAT-007_openwebui-integration/architecture.md

 - API response time <2 seconds for guideline retrieval
 - Support for multiple concurrent users (10+ simultaneous sessions)

+---

+## Important: What is OpenWebUI?

+**OpenWebUI** is a **third-party open-source web application** (similar to ChatGPT's interface) that provides a production-ready chat UI for LLMs.
+It is:

+- **A separate application** - Runs as its own Docker container
+- **Not part of this project yet** - Will be added to `docker-compose.yml` during FEAT-007 implementation
+- **OpenAI-compatible** - Expects API endpoints in OpenAI's chat completions format (`/v1/chat/completions`)
+- **Feature-rich** - Handles conversation history, user management, markdown rendering, model selection

+**Why Add OpenWebUI?**
+- ✅ Production-ready chat interface without building from scratch
+- ✅ Built-in features: conversation history, user management, markdown rendering
+- ✅ Supports Dutch language naturally (via LLM, no special configuration)
+- ✅ Actively maintained open-source project with large community
+- ✅ Easy deployment via Docker

+**Why Not Build Custom UI?**
+- Would take 7-10 days vs 2-3 days for OpenWebUI integration
+- Would require ongoing UI maintenance and frontend expertise
+- OpenWebUI already solves all UI/UX needs for chat interfaces

+**Current State:** OpenWebUI is **NOT installed** in this project.
+It will be added as a new Docker service during implementation.

+**Existing Components:**
+- ✅ CLI tool ([cli.py](../../../cli.py)) - Uses `/chat/stream` endpoint, works perfectly
+- ✅ Specialist Agent ([specialist_agent.py](../../../agent/specialist_agent.py)) - `run_specialist_query()` function
+- ✅ FastAPI backend ([api.py](../../../agent/api.py)) - Running on port 8058

 ## Options Considered

 ### Option 1: OpenWebUI Standalone with API Integration